I am so glad that the focus on open-ended toys is returning!

-This "magic car" allows kids to get creative by drawing tracks for it to follow.
+This toy allows kids to get creative by drawing tracks for the little robot to follow.
 A two year old might not fully get the concept but might still enjoy watching it drive around the black line.
-As the child grows older, they'll be able to draw bigger and more complex paths for the magic car.
+As the child grows older, they'll be able to draw bigger and more complex paths for the magic robot.

 I *love* the idea of toys that our son can grow into, plus this looks like SO MUCH FUN.
 I am getting him this for his birthday. 🙂

 Side note: This toy, like most toys, requires adult supervision, because kids can accidentally draw on the floor or wall, and it comes with button batteries, which are a choking hazard.

 A wood block set is a classic and a must-have open ended toy.
 Our son has a set at my mom's house and he is finally starting to understand that he can do more things that just stack blocks on top of each other.
 His favorite activity is making tracks for him to wheel his little cars around.